dottedmag/dottedmag.net/cv.md

 Read-only stateless containers are a good thing (I added a [container-related tool to util-linux](https://git.kernel.org/pub/scm/utils/util-linux/util-linux.git/tree/AUTHORS#n71)).

-I'd like to work on a project that either already uses or switches to existing tools, such as Docker and Kubernetes.
+I'd like to work on a project that either plans to, switches, or uses existing tools, such as Docker and Kubernetes.
 Implementing infrastructure bits and pieces from scratch is a lot of fun and one can spend enormous amount of time on it, while it does not bring any customer-facing value.